 Part of her research has been awarded at AESOP (Association of European Planning Schools) international conference in 2015 receiving the ‘best young academic paper’ award for a paper exploring people’s awareness of heritage.

 Straight after her PhD Ioanna worked as a research associate at the Welsh School of Architecture, Cardiff University.
 Her research during that time revolved around the area of sociotechnical studies of the urban environment focusing essentially on place identity, including the role of heritage in the construction of this identity.

 Before joining IIICH Ioanna worked as a Teaching Associate at the Department of Planning and Regional Development, University of Thessaly in Greece.
 She was the module leader of the ‘Management of Natural, Cultural Heritage and Landscape’ course.

 Ioanna is now embarking on a new journey during which she will further expand her research to respond to crucial questions related to heritage, meshing with the interests of IIICH and CHAMP (Collaborative for Cultural Heritage Management and Policy, University of Illinois).
 Under the broad theme of Heritage, Tourism and Economic Development, she will explore questions such as: How does heritage contribute to place identity?
+What are the intersections between heritage and planning policies?
 How do local, regional and national identities fare within the emergence of heritage economies?
-How are different types of heritage received by communities in the face of social change and economic decline?
-While the largest part of her time is devoted to research, Ioanna will also be involved in teaching in relevant courses in IIICH, UK and CHAMP, US.
+How are different types of heritage received by communities in the face of social change and economic decline in the urban and rural environment?

 My main research interest lies on the idea of heritage as a social construct.
 I am particularly interested in the way people perceive and ‘construct’ heritage, especially in living heritage places.